Home » Parent PLUS Loans

 • You can’t re-enter the federal loan system after refinancing.

 • If you die, your loan balance is still due by your estate or heirs.
-If you stay in the federal system on ICR, your loan balance dies with you.
+If you stay in the federal system, your loan balance dies with you.

 • Payments don’t adjust with income changes.